-1. Ground Jury
+1. The Ground Jury

 - 1.1.
 All Officials who are members of recognized panels of officials, whether Provincial, National, or International, shall be members of a Club, VASA and SAEF or FEI (where applicable). - 1.2.
 The use of Judges on the necessary panels is obligatory at all Vaulting Events that are used for grading purposes.
 Dispensation from this provision may be granted if approved by the VASA National Executive Committee. - 1.3.
 While it is preferable to use four Judges at all Vaulting Events / Competitions, three Judges may be used.
-Two judges may be used for E Grade only and other grades will be upon request for dispensation from the VASA National Executive Committee.
+Two judges may be used for E Grade only and other grades will be upon request for dispensation from the VASA National Executive Committee. - 1.4.

-- 1.4.
 Each Judge must be assisted by a secretary (scribe) who speaks and writes English. - 1.5.
 The Judge at A has additional duties.
 See RULE 714. - 1.6.
 At the South African Vaulting Championship, unless dispensation is requested, a minimum of 3 National Judges and 1 International Judge or 3 National Judges and one 2\ South African Judge (for the applicable Grades) or 4 National Judges must be used for all National SA Championship classes. - 1.7.
 The National Judges' panel will appoint the President of the Ground Jury at the South African Vaulting Championship.

 The President of the Ground Jury (together with the Technical Delegate if one is appointed) will decide on the placings of Judges.
-See VASA Vaulting Guidelines and the FEI Vaulting Guidelines. - 1.8.
+See VASA Vaulting Guidelines and the FEI Vaulting Guidelines.

+- 1.8.
 At all Provincial Vaulting Championships there must be a minimum of 3 Judges for D to 3\.
 E Grade may have a minimum of two Judges.
 See RULE 729.6. - 1.9.
 The Senior Judge of the Province will appoint the President of the Ground Jury for all Provincial Vaulting Championships and other graded shows.
 This must be done in conjunction with the OC/SHB. - 1.10.
 The National Judges' panel will advise the OC/SHB, which Judges are available to be used at Provincial Vaulting Events.
 This must be done at least one month before the Vaulting Event or when a request for Judges' availability is made by the OC/SHB.
 All requests regarding Judge's availability must be made in writing. - 1.11.
 Star Rating of South African Judges: - 1\ Judge - 2\ Judge - 3\ Judge - National Judge - 1.12.
 See VASA Guidelines regarding the Ground Jury and the Judge's Criteria and Guidelines.
-Refer to the VASA website for these documents.

-2. Foreign Judge

-2.1.
-See the FEI Vaulting Rules, Article 723.2.

-3. Technical Delegate
+Refer to the VASA website for these documents. - 2.
+The Foreign Judge - 2.1.
+See the FEI Vaulting Rules, Article 723.2. - 3.
+The Technical Delegate - 3.1.

-3.1.
 At the South African Vaulting Championship, the OC/SHB may appoint a Technical Delegate.
-The Technical Delegate must approve the technical and administrative arrangements for the conduct of the Event: for the Competition and schooling area, for the

-- examinations and inspections of Horses; for the accommodation of Horses and Athletes and for the stewarding of the Event. - 3.2.
-The Technical Delegate, where appointed, will advise and assist the Ground Jury, the Veterinary Commission, and the OC regarding the technical and administrative conduct of the Event.
+The Technical Delegate must approve the technical and administrative arrangements for the conduct of the Event: for the Competition and schooling area, for the examinations and inspections of Horses; for the accommodation of Horses and Athletes and for the stewarding of the Event. - 3.2.
+The Technical Delegate, where appointed, will advise and assist the Ground Jury, the Veterinary Commission, and the OC regarding the technical and administrative conduct of the Event. - 3.3.
+The duties of the Technical Delegate can also be performed by the Show Director if no Technical Delegate is appointed.